PhysChemUniDue/electrochemistry_igor/README.md

-Z<sub>el</sub> describes the electrolyte resistance, Z<sub>T</sub> the transfer resistance, they both are simple ohmic resistors not depending on the input frequency f .
+The electrolyte resistance, Z<sub>el</sub>, and the transfer resistance, Z<sub>T</sub>, are simple ohmic resistors which do not depend on the input frequency f.
 Z<sub>dl</sub> is the capacitive resistance of the double layer and is dependent on the input frequency f.

 <!-- $$
 Z_{dl} = \frac{1}{i 2\pi f C_{dl}}